-Our Prepared Mind series provides a snapshot of some of the areas our team has been looking at and their predictions for how the landscapes will develop (see our Insurtech post here).
-In the run up to our European Fintech Connect event on 28 September, we’ll be publishing a series of Prepared Mind posts that examine some of the most exciting areas in European fintech.
+Our Prepared Mind series provides a snapshot of some of the areas our team has been looking at and their predictions for how the landscapes will develop (see our Insurtech article).
+In our next few posts, we’ll examine some of the most exciting areas in European fintech.

-The sheer size of the global payments pie is mind-boggling, with payments revenue globally totaling $1.9 trillion in 2020.
-While Europe and Israel have produced some of the most advanced and innovative payment tech companies to date - think Adyen, Checkout.com and Klarna - and payments is the second most invested sector in fintech in 2022 so far ($6.4BN of VC funding was invested in Q1 2022), we believe that we’re still only scratching the surface.
+The sheer size of the global payments pie is mind-boggling, with global payments revenue totaling $1.9 trillion in 2020.
+While Europe and Israel have produced some of the most advanced and innovative payment tech companies to date — think Adyen, Checkout.com and Klarna — and payments is the second most invested sector in fintech as of Q2 2022 ($6.4BN of VC funding was invested in Q1 2022), we believe that we’re still only scratching the surface.

 As we look at next gen payments companies and fertile ground for innovation, there are a number of areas that we feel have been overlooked and are still filled with inefficiencies that are ripe for disruption.